How Will the COVID-19 Pandemic Affect Austria’s M&A Market? [Video]

 To learn more about the challenges and opportunities in the Austrian market, I spoke with Rainer Kaspar, partner at PHH Rechtsanwälte and Vice President of the Corporate and M&A Commission of AIJA (International Association of Young Lawyers).
 During our insightful discussion, Rainer, who specializes in corporate and M&A work, candidly shares his sentiment on the current situation in Austria and how it will evolve from a legal perspective.

 Above: Rainer Kaspar, partner at PHH Rechtsanwälte and Vice President of the Corporate and M&A Commission of AIJA (International Association of Young Lawyers)

 When I asked Rainer about mistakes companies are making in the current environment, he said he frames conversations with clients in a particular way.
 “Advice I have given my clients is more of a question,” says Kaspar.
 “Are you comfortable enough with the potential financial impact and strategic outlook to proceed at this stage?”

 Watch our 15-minute conversation below to learn Kaspar’s view on current deal dynamics in Austria.

-Roland Petrenkó is an account executive responsible for Austrian clients and Swiss legal advisors.
+Roland Petrenkó is an account executive responsible for Austrian clients and Swiss corporates.
 Prior to joining SS&C Intralinks, he worked for Clairfield International, Raiffeisen Bank International, Erste Group Bank and UniCredit.
 During his investment banking career, he gained transaction experience in multiple industries, focusing primarily on TMT & Consumer Goods.
 Roland holds a Bachelor’s degree in Business Consultancy and a Master’s degree in Banking and Finance.